Beetlebum: Release

 Because of its stylistic differences from Blur's previous singles, "Beetlebum" was expected to be a commercial disappointment.
 As James recalls, "When we first took it around, 'Beetlebum' was perceived as commercial suicide."
-Despite these fears, "Beetlebum" was a chart hit in the UK, becoming the band's second number-one single (after "Country House").
-The single also reached the top ten in several European countries as well as number 13 in Canada.
+Despite these fears, "Beetlebum" sold 120,000 copies in the UK during its first week on sale, becoming the band's second number-one single (after "Country House").
+The song also reached the top 10 in several European countries as well as number 13 on the Canadian RPM Alternative 30 ranking.

 In addition to its release on Blur, the song has appeared on compilations such as Blur: The Best Of and Midlife: A Beginner's Guide to Blur.
 It was remixed by Moby for the remix album Bustin' + Dronin'.

 Music video

 The "Beetlebum" music video was directed by Sophie Muller.
 The downbeat video combines a performance of the song in a room in a tall building with computer-generated zoom-outs from the set showing the Earth in the centre of kaleidoscopic patterns.
-Alex James' cigarette and Dave Rowntree's Coke can are censored, although in recent version both of them are uncensored.
+Alex James' cigarette and Dave Rowntree's Coke can are censored, although in a version of the video more recently released, both of these items are uncensored.
 The video concludes with the camera zooming out of the room to show a shot of the River Thames and London's skyline.